Renewing a UK passport in Bangkok

 6) Your appointment letter

-The passport office, where you will make your application, is located on the 28th floor of The Trendy Building on Sukhumwit Soi 13.
-It's not a very busy office, at least it wasn't when I was there at nine in the morning.
+The passport office, where you will make your application to renew a UK passport, is located in The Trendy Building on Sukhumwit Soi 13 in Bangkok.

 Assuming you will go by sky-train, Sukhumwit soi 13 is about half-way between BTS Asoke and BTS Nana.
 The walk from BTS Asoke is far more pleasant - and if you're a little early for your appointment, there are a few decent coffee shops on the way.